 If you have any doubts about whether your student may be ready for college under these challenging circumstances, I strongly encourage you to consider keeping them home this semester.
 If there ever was a time to err on the side of caution, it is now.

-With most classes online and social options at college significantly limited, this provides a unique opportunity to keep them home so they have more recovery time under their belt before they have to face such eating challenges.
+Currently, most classes are online and social options at college are significantly limited.
+Consider this a unique opportunity to keep them home so they have more recovery time under their belt before they have to face such eating challenges.
 They will not be missing much, and you can work on strengthening recovery so that when the pandemic is over they can return as a healthier student capable of embracing the full college experience.
-You can use my article—which outlines steps to prepare a student for the challenges of navigating recovery in college— to make sure they are fully prepared when the time is right.
+You can use my eating disorder college readiness guide—which outlines steps to prepare a student for the challenges of navigating recovery in college— to ensure they are fully prepared when the time is right.

-If you would like more support for a college student who is residing at home in California or on campus in California, we can help.
+If you would like more support for a college student with an eating disorder, we can help.
+When they are in California, we can provide therapy.
+We can also help if your child lives or goes to school in a few other states.
 We provide in-person therapy for eating disorders in our office in Los Angeles and online to people in California.
+Contact us for an appointment or to learn more.